libp2p/js-libp2p/README.md

 class Node extends libp2p {
   constructor (_peerInfo, _peerBook, _options) {
     const defaults = {
-      peerInfo: _peerInfo             // The Identity of your Peer
+      peerInfo: _peerInfo,            // The Identity of your Peer
       peerBook: _peerBook,            // Where peers get tracked, if undefined libp2p will create one instance

       // The libp2p modules for this libp2p bundle